How to Schedule YouTube Shorts in 2026 (Step-by-Step)

 Why Schedule YouTube Shorts?

-According to YouTube's Creator Insider updates, creators who post consistently (3-5 Shorts per week) see 2-3x higher subscriber growth rates than sporadic posters.
+According to YouTube's Creator Insider updates and the latest YouTube statistics, creators who post consistently (3-5 Shorts per week) see 2-3x higher subscriber growth rates than sporadic posters.
 But creating and manually posting daily burns you out fast.

 Scheduling YouTube Shorts in advance solves this by letting you: